 several mandatory fits around the globe.
 Our heavily-ruggedised

-service in pipe-laying operations in several oceans.
-And our brand new
+is doing valiant service in pipe-laying operations in several oceans.
+And our

 breakthrough in low cost monitoring of smaller assets, fishing fleets, etc

 Land-based AIS networks are rapidly covering the busiest coastal regions, but

 one of the best known is AISLive.
 A joint